eyagarci/eyagarci.github.io/_posts/2024-01-22-building-docker-image.md

     environment:
       - MY_VARIABLE=value
 ```

-Conclusion
-Understanding Docker basics, container operations, and Docker Compose is crucial for effective application deployment and management.
-Docker Compose takes it a step further by simplifying multi-container orchestration.
-Experiment with these tools to harness the full potential of containerization in your projects.

 ## Conclusion
 As technology evolves, Docker remains at the forefront of modern software development practices.
 Its utility extends beyond convenience—it fundamentally transforms the way we conceive, build, and deploy applications.
 Whether you're a developer aiming for consistency, an operations professional pursuing scalability, or part of a collaborative DevOps environment, Docker is a powerful tool that has reshaped the landscape of containerization.